finopsfoundation/foundation/code_of_conduct.md

 # Member statement

-The FinOps Foundation also expects its participants to do teh following:
+The FinOps Foundation also expects its participants to do the following:

 * Contribute proactively to the FinOps Foundation
 * Demonstrate commitment to best practices and continual improvement of the industry